JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

 \
 \
 \
-Written By JC Pyron (Blame me not the Devs for the awful documentation)
+Written By JC Pyron (Blame me, not the Devs, for the awful documentation)